kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

 ### Docker Images

-**NOTE**: As of November 2023, Testkube Enterprise Docker images are publicly accessible.
+**DEPRECATION NOTIC**: As of November 2023, Testkube Enterprise Docker images are publicly accessible.
 You only need to follow the steps in this section if you wish to re-publish the images to your private Docker registry;
 otherwise, you may skip this section.